- Studying Law at Yale

 - Admissions & Financial Aid

 - YLS Today

 Yale Law School COVID-19 Information

-The spring term began on February 1, 2021 in a hybrid format.
+Spring term classes ended on April 30, 2021.
+Exams will take place through May 21.
 Below is a list of important quick links and information on testing and building access.
 The Law School administration continues to work in close partnership with the University.
 It is critical that you regularly check back to this page and the Yale COVID-19 website for further updates.